jdesbonnet/zifon_pt5000/README.md

 ### Status

-As of 2025-04-24 I can successfully 'snoop' on packets sent from the remote control unit to the gimbal and vice versa while on the default channel 2.
+As of 2025-04-29 I can successfully 'snoop' on packets sent from the remote control unit to the gimbal and vice versa while on the default channel 2.
 I can decode the joystick deflection on the remote control unit and the current gimbal angles from the gimbal unit.

 I also have a Micropyton script running an a Raspberry Pi Pico 2W with connected *two* nRF24L01+ radio modules which can command the gimbal to any arbitrary azimuth or elevation angle.
 The reason for two radios is that I have not yet been able to configure the nRF24L01+ modules to send a joystick command and receive the angles back.
 The work-around is to transmit with one radio and listen with another.
+New script which accepts commands over a WiFi connection.
+Radio to gimbal communication is still unreliable which, best I can tell, is related to EnhancedShockBurst radio state management, not helped for the fact the 'official' Micropython nRF24L01 library does not support it directly.

 ### Radio settings
 The radio protocol is based on the nRF24L01+ radio module (it's actually a Si24R1 which is a clone).
 It defaults to frequency channel 80 (2.480GHz).
 The 5 byte address is 0x52560c0702 (transmitted as little endian with 0x02 first).
 The symbol rate is 1Mbps, packet payload length is 10 bytes (excluding 9 bit header).
 2 byte checksums are used.